Bishop Machebeuf High School: Campus Ministry

 The media division of Campus Ministry provides support for all aspects of Campus Ministry.
 The media division produces resources for the web, print, and multimedia presentations.
 Photos of all CM are collected and stored by the media division.
 Press and news releases are published by the media division as well.

 Athletics

 The girls' basketball team won the 3A state championship in 2003 and 2007.

 In 2005, Bishop Machebeuf won the boys' baseball state championship in Class 3A, defeating state powerhouse Eaton in the semifinals and Roosevelt in the championship game.

+Recently, all Machebeuf athletics switched to 2A.